TryItOnline/tiosetup/tmplanguages.md

 - dnf - installed with `dnf install` from a downloaded image
 - fix - does not require build, but require something else to make it work on tio.
 See below
-- no - does not requite build
+- no - does not require build
 - script - uses language developer provided script to build (and possibly tio-provided script, if required)

 The following indicate building with this compiler or tool: